 Founded in 1923 by four high school friends, the Weaver Aircraft Company went through many tough times.
 Early on the company was kept afloat by the Eskimo Pie and a candy recipe sold to the Russell Stover Company.
-Once they hit their stride, their best known model was the YMF sport plane.
-This plane had a reputation of being the best and most beautiful open cockpit biplane ever made, and I would have to agree.
+Once they hit their stride, their best known aircraft was the YMF sport plane.
+This plane had a reputation of being the best and most beautiful open cockpit biplane ever made.
 With the passing of the biplane era, WACO finally closed its door in 1948.
 Fortunately, in 1984 a group of investors started the WACO Classic Aircraft Corporation and started building the YMF design again in Battle Creek, MI.

 You can download the photo-illustrated construction manual from the "Instructions" tab.

-The kit includes full-size printed plans plus laser-cut balsa and plywood parts.
+The short kit includes full-size printed plans plus laser-cut balsa and plywood parts.
+Specifications

 - Balsa and plywood construction